Theodore Bestor: Early life

-Theodore C. Bestor was born on August 7, 1951, in Urbana, Illinois.
+Bestor was born on August 7, 1951, in Urbana, Illinois.
 His father, Arthur Bestor, was a historian of American 19th-century communitarian settlements and of the origins and development of the American constitution.
 His mother, Dorothy Alden Koch Bestor, was a professor of English literature.
 Bestor lived in Champaign-Urbana until he was eleven, when his parents moved to Seattle.
 He first visited Japan in 1967, when his father received a Fulbright Fellowship to teach at the University of Tokyo, Rikkyo University, and Doshisha University.

 He attended secondary school in Seattle and graduated from Fairhaven College of Western Washington University in 1973.
 His graduate education was at Stanford University, where he received master's degrees in East Asian studies (1976) and anthropology (1977), and a PhD in anthropology in 1983.
 During his graduate studies, he spent two years at the Inter-University Center for Japanese Language Studies in Tokyo.

 Career

 He started his career as program director for Japanese and Korean studies at the Social Science Research Council.
 He then taught at Columbia University and Cornell University, and was a visiting professor at the Kyoto Consortium for Japanese Studies.
 He became a professor of anthropology at Harvard University in 2001.
 He served as the chair of the department of anthropology from 2007 to 2012.

 During 2012–2013, he was president of the Association for Asian Studies.
 He was also president of the American Anthropological Association's Society for Urban Anthropology and the Society for East Asian Anthropology (of which he was the founding president).
 During 2012–2018 he was the director of Harvard's Reischauer Institute of Japanese Studies.

 He has written widely on the culture and society of Japan.
 Much of his research has focused on contemporary Tokyo, including an ethnography of daily life in an ordinary neighborhood, Miyamoto-cho.
 Since the early 1990s, his primary research has concerned Tokyo's Tsukiji fish market where he has studied the economic anthropology of institutions, and has focused also on food culture, globalization, and Japan's fishing industry.

 In 2013, he received an award from Japan's Agency for Cultural Affairs for his contributions to international understanding of Japan.
 In 2017, he was awarded the Order of the Rising Sun by the Government of Japan.

 In 2018, a Harvard investigation found Bestor committed two counts of sexual misconduct during an interaction with a female professor at a 2017 conference at UCLA.
-Harvard’s Faculty of Arts and Sciences disciplined Bestor for the incident, but allowed him to return to work before completing the required sanctions.
+Harvard's Faculty of Arts and Sciences disciplined Bestor for the incident, but allowed him to return to work before completing the required sanctions.
 The controversy continued as of 2020.

 Personal life

-His wife, with whom he has co-edited and co-authored many publications, was Victoria Lyon Bestor.
+His wife, with whom he co-edited and co-authored many publications, was Victoria Lyon Bestor.
 She is the executive director of the North America Coordinating Council on Japanese Library Resources.
-They have a son, Nicholas, born in 1986.
-Bestor died on July 1, 2021 at the age of 69, from cancer.
+They have a son, Nicholas (born 1986).

+Theodore C. Bestor died in Cambridge, Massachusetts on July 1, 2021, at the age of 69, from cancer.